 Despite its official stance, the American government has been quietly financing cannabis research in Israel for decades.
-More recently, funding was taken over by Big Pharma.
-You just can’t make this up.

 Although the federal government maintains that cannabis is a schedule I narcotic with no medicinal benefit, U.S. tax dollars (and many more private dollars) have been bankrolling medical cannabis research for years.
 Except not on American soil, in Israel.